parisbible/parisbible.github.io/challenge.markdown

 **[Gentle Introduction to Palaeography and Codicology - Estelle Guéville](https://docs.google.com/presentation/d/1QNit56UMDS0JTN9Zc8u0tGxdFmEBKAld/edit#slide=id.p1)**
 - Learning to describe a medieval manuscript: introduction to features of codicology and paleography in Paris Bibles
-- End products:
-    - Documenting the next few days
-    - Taking notes throughout the week; process-oriented thinking
+- Documenting the next few days: taking notes throughout the week for process-oriented thinking
     - Describing the most common abbreviations used, punctuation style, etc
     - Describing the errors found in the transcription and propose other ways of transcribing letter forms or abbreviations found

 ## [Tuesday, January 17, 2023: Correct-a-thon](https://nyu.zoom.us/j/91591694622) (1400-1700 Paris Time)